• Skip to content

 2020 • 828 84.3% 81.9% 86.5% 87.3% 88.1%

-In 2014, the percentage of terminations under 10 weeks that were medical was around 60% for both Hull and England.
-However, the percentage in Hull remained at around 60% even falling slightly to 57% in 2019 whereas the percentage in England has steadily increased to 84% in 2019 and then to 93% in 2020.
-The rate in Hull increased substantially between 2019 to 2020 to 69%, but is still much lower than England.
-The rates in East Riding of Yorkshire have also been consistently lower than England and have followed a same pattern to Hull albeit with slightly higher percentages (60% in 2014, around 65% for 2015 and 2016, around 67% for 2017-2019 and 82% in 2020).
+In 2014, the percentage of abortions under 10 weeks that were medical was around 60% for both Hull and England.
+However, the percentage in Hull remained at around 60% even falling slightly to 57% in 2019 whereas the percentage in England has steadily increased to 96% 2021.
+The rate in Hull increased substantially between 2019 to 2020 to 69% with a further increase to 73% in 2021, but is still much lower than England.

 Compared with benchmark